With a northern Maine location, this resort keeps cranking through April into

-Killington's Umbrellas Bars are a great place to enjoy après ski - very European
+Killington's Umbrellas Bars are a great place to enjoy après ski outdoors - very European

 style.
-The past three seasons Killington has been first top open and last to
+The past four seasons Killington has been first to open and last to close

 May on really big seasons, and the Maine resort often stays open for free skiing

-on their last day in April or May, called Ski Maynia.
+on their last day in May, called Ski Maynia.

 Skimming Pond-A-Palooza and Parrothead are great